HesterLim/high-speed-railway-spatial-analysis/README.md

 - Done with following tute week 7 GIS (4/5/2020)
 - Done with the Introduction of report (7/5/2020)
 - Done with Methodolgy of report (7/5/2020)
+- Done with the Discussion
+- Done with the Conclusion

 ## Next
 - Try to understand and do the assignment